 The Foundation upholds this proud tradition today maintaining a focus on the identified health needs of our community to inform the allocation of funds for grants, clinical research scholarships, travel awards and exceptional research projects.
 Spinnaker prioritises research that aims to translate findings to practice to ensure the best possible diagnosis, treatment and care for the people who attend the hospitals we support.
 We also prioritise projects that focus on prevention to ensure improved life outcomes across the entire cycle of life.

-With a focus on our local community and a commitment to global impact, we know that better research means better health and we strive to fund the next great cure.
+We rely on our generous donors to fund research that seeks to better understand critical health issues for our local community, knowing that it will have a global impact.
+We know that better research means better health, and we strive to fund the next great discovery.

 Anyone who lives or works south of the river is familiar with the sight of yachts with their colourful spinnakers aloft, harnessing the power of the Fremantle Doctor.

 We chose to name our health research foundation after this iconic sail as it symbolises the tireless energy of medical researchers, who are continually moving forward, racing to find answers and make breakthroughs, in their quest to improve the health of our community.

 It’s also a nod to Warren Leslie Jones (1936 – 2002), local resident, businessman and successful America’s Cup syndicate manager who had the vision to realise that a research foundation based out of Fremantle Hospital would benefit the well-being of local residents.

 The Fremantle Hospital Medical Research Foundation that Jones helped established in 1996 is still continuing its good work.
 However, 2015 brought winds of change with the Fiona Stanley Hospital taking over the role of major tertiary hospital south of the river.

 This created the need for an independent charitable trust to co-ordinate funding for health research in the southern region – the Spinnaker Health Research Foundation.